 Keep Your Mantel Uncluttered

 There’s no garland on the mantel this year.
-Instead, my usual wood and glass hurricanes are flanked by a simple piece of amber glass and a small faux arrangement.
+Instead, my usual wood and glass hurricanes are flanked by a simple piece of amber glass and a small faux arrangement as the focal point.

-The warm colors don’t overwhelm the space but clearly show that fall has arrived in our home!
+The warm colors don’t overwhelm the space but clearly show that fall has arrived in our home without much decor.

-Keep the mantel minimal with just 1 -3 decorative items
+Minimal mantel with just 1 -3 decorative items displayed.

 Sticking to what you already have and adding one or two seasonal items is an easy way to update a mantel for fall.
-It remains uncluttered, but it still looks like you’ve decorated for the season.
+It remains uncluttered, but it still looks like you’ve decorated for the season with a fall theme.

-You could also leave the rest of the room as-is, and go gung-ho on the mantel.
+You could also leave the rest of the room as-is, and go gung-ho on the mantel with pine cones, garland, and various other decor elements.
 Last year’s fall mantel was one of my favorites and the items were easy to store afterwards.

 Amber glass and faux fall plant on the mantel